 The target audience of the website was German which is why Bugbase was providing information on German only.

-A number of security issues was rather small, which was an effect of the Internet and vulnerability disclosure policy at that time.
+The number of security issues was rather small, which was an effect of the Internet structure and vulnerability disclosure policy at that time.
 Also limited was the level of details that was provided back then.
 Just the title, a quick summary consisting of a handful of sentences and a link to the original disclosure.
 Nothing special.
 But unique, because it was German.

 Everything was written by hand with static HTML for many years.
 A change to an DB-based system happened in late 2002.